Tomb Raider (1996 video game): Remakes

+A second remake, co-developed by Crystal Dynamics and Flying Wild Hog and published by Amazon Game Studios, was announced in 2025.
+The remake, set within a "Unified Timeline" continuity, was designed to translate the original game into a modern experience with elements from across Lara's various portrayals up to that point.
+Titled Tomb Raider: Legacy of Atlantis, the game is set for release in 2027 for PlayStation 5, Windows, Xbox Series X/S and Nintendo Switch 2.

+A cancelled remake for PlayStation Portable was in development at Core Design from late 2005 to early 2006, titled 10th Anniversary Edition.
+Core Design had wanted to remake Tomb Raider for the PSP and PS2, and got permission from Eidos to do so.
+According to Rummery, Eidos cancelled the project after seeing a demo of the opening for Legend on PSP and deciding Crystal Dynamics could successfully deliver the games on more platforms than Core Design could at the time.
+It was left in an unfinished but playable alpha state, with a build of this version leaked online in 2021.

 Impact

 Following the release of Tomb Raider, Lara Croft herself became a gaming icon, seeing unprecedented media cross promotion.
 These included commercials for cars and foodstuffs, an appearance on the cover of The Face, and requests for sponsorship from outside companies.
 The level of sophistication Tomb Raider reached by combining state-of-the-art graphics, an atmospheric soundtrack, and a cinematic approach to gameplay was at the time unprecedented.

-While Gard enjoyed working at Core Design, he wished to have greater creative control, and disliked Eidos's treatment of Lara Croft in promotional material, which focused on her sexuality at the expense of her in-game characterisation.
+While Gard enjoyed working at Core Design, he wished to have greater creative control, and disliked Eidos's treatment of Lara Croft in promotional material, which focused on her sex appeal at the expense of her in-game characterisation.
 Gard and Douglas left Core Design in 1997 to found their own studio, Confounding Factor.
 This prompted mixed feelings from remaining Core Design staff, who were already at work on the next title in the series.
 Speaking in 2004, Gard said he would have liked to produce a sequel, but noted that Lara had changed from his original concepts for her, leaving him unsure of how he would handle her.
 Gard would eventually return to the franchise with Tomb Raider: Legend.